 MSC has achieved some of the most impressive growth of any cruise line over the last decade and currently offers one of the youngest and most technologically advanced fleets at sea.
-Total capacity across the fleet now exceeds 43,000 guests, spread across 16 ships, the ranks of which are about to be swelled by the addition of massive new Vista and Seaside class ships.
+Total capacity across the fleet now exceeds 75,000 guests, spread across 22 ships, the ranks of which have recently been swelled by the addition of massive new Vista and Seaside class ships.
 There is a lot more to the line than sheer size though and guests are typically attracted by the range of facilities and the elegance of the European inspired ship designs.

 MSC is a big and well-liked operator and needs to appeal to a wide range of customers if it is going to keep all of its ships full.
 Inevitably this places it slightly below some of the truly luxury operators, but it maintains a place at the premium end of the mass market.